 Autism SRB Open Evening Tours

-Half termly, open evenings will be run for parents, carers and professionals who would like to visit our SRB at Drake Primary School.
-This will provide an opportunity for you to meet Georgia Burke, our Autism SRB Lead and to discover how the SRB model works at Drake Primary School.
+Termly, open evenings will be run for parents, carers and professionals who would like to visit our SRB at Drake Primary School.
+This will provide an opportunity for you to meet Georgia Jones, our Autism SRB Lead and to discover how the SRB model works at Drake Primary School.

 Our Autism SRB at Drake Primary School